microsoft/autogen/python/packages/autogen-core/samples/README.md

 ### Prerequisites

-First, you need a shell with AGNext and required dependencies installed.
+First, you need a shell with AutoGen core and required dependencies installed.

 ### Using Azure OpenAI API